robert/robert.github.com/_drafts/ppab-api.md

 * Websites use Twilio to send SMS messages to their users for *two-factor authentication*
 * Calendly uses the Google Calendar API to make sure you don't schedule meetings on top of each other
 * If This Then That (IFTTT) and Zapier have built entire businesses around making it easy for users to plug APIs into each other
+* ...and many, many more

 Companies also use other companies' APIs to streamline their internal workflows.
-This allows them to build private tools and intranet sites that plug the different third-party tools that they use into each other.
+This allows them to build private tools and intranet sites that plug third-party tools into each other.
 For example:

-* They use the JIRA API[LINK] to automatically create tickets when something goes wrong
+* They use the JIRA API[LINK] to automatically create tickets when their code breaks
 * They use the Greenhouse API[LINK] to build tools for managing their recruiting pipelines
 * They use the AWS API to build tools to manage their servers
 * They use the Amazon.com API the build tools to automatically list their products

-Even though most APIs are primarly used by companies, many of them are publicly available and can just as easily be used by private citizens in recreational projects.
+Note that even though APIs are primarly used by companies, many are publicly accessible and can just as easily be used by private citizens in recreational projects.

 ## What happens when you make an API request?

-When you make an API request, your code sends an *HTTP request* to a server.
-Your request probably contains an *API key* to identify yourself to the server, and probably also contains some parameters telling the server what you would like it to do.
-The server parses the request and checks your identity and permissions.
-Depending on the contents of your request it might either read some data and send it back to you (for example, send you a list of all the charges you have made recently), or write some new data and let you know it has done so (for example, creating a new charge for a new sale).
+When you make an HTTP API request, your code sends an *HTTP request* to a server (we'll talk more about HTTP shortly).
+Your request probably contains an *API key* that identifies you to the server, as well as some parameters telling the server what you would like it to do.
+The server receives the request, parses it, and checks your identity and permissions.
+If everything checks out then it performs the action you requested.
+This might be retrieving some data from a database, or writing some new data.
+Finally the server sends back an *HTTP response* containing any data that you requested, and an indication of whether anything went wrong while it was processing your request.

 [TODO-PIC]

-The process behind making an API request is almost identical to visiting a website in your web browser.
-When you visit a website, your browser sends HTTP requests to the server hosting the website, and the server sends back an HTTP response containing text, images, and whatever else is needed in order to display the site.

-The details differ slightly.
-API requests use *API keys* to identify the sender to the server; web browsers normally use *cookies*.
-Responses to API requests usually contain structured data in a form such as *JSON*.
-Whilst responses to requests from a browser might also contain JSON, they can also contain HTML, an image, JavaScript code, or other types of media.
-But as we'll see, companies' mobile apps and websites are increasingly making use of the exact same API endpoints as other API clients.
-In this model a company's apps and websites are effectively no different to other API consumers; they just happen to have been written by the same company that wrote the API.
+Web browsers also mostly retrieve websites over HTTP, and what happens when your program makes an API request is very similar to what happens when you visit a website using your browser.
+In fact, as we'll soon see, it can be neat and desirable for a company's websites and mobile apps to perform their actions using exact same API endpoints as other API clients.
+In this model the company's apps and websites are effectively no different to other API consumers; they just happen to have been written by the same company that wrote the API.

+[TODO-PIC]

 In this post, we're going to be talking about HTTP APIs.
 So let's start by asking and answering: what is HTTP?

 ### What is HTTP?

 HTTP stands for *Hyper Text Transfer Protocol*.
-It was originally designed by Tim Berners-Lee, and is the protocol that underlies most of the web.
+It was originally designed by Tim Berners-Lee at the dawn of the internet, and is the protocol that underlies most of the web.
 Before we talk about HTTP any further, let's make it clear what we mean by a "protocol".
 Yes we can continue this recursive definition process forever and ever until we get to "what is truth, really?"
 But let's just go one more layer down then we'll stop, I prmoise.

 A protocol is a formalized set of rules that allow systems to exchange information.
 Agreeing on a set of rules allows different systems to talk to each other, even those built by different, competing companies.
-For example, there are many companies who will provide you with email services.
+For example, many different companies can provide you with email services.
 Many of these companies hate and are sueing each other.
-Fortunately, the internet has agreed on a common protocol for sending emails (called Simple Message Transfer Protocol, or SMTP).
+Fortunately, the internet has agreed on a common protocol for sending emails called Simple Message Transfer Protocol (SMTP).
 This means that when you send me an email, your email provider sends my email provider a message structured according to SMTP.
 Since my email provider knows and respects the rules of SMTP, it can parse this message out into subject, body, return address, attachments, and so on.

 Similarly, an HTTP request is a message formatted according to the HTTP protocol.
 Here's an example HTTP request that your browser sends when it wants to request the page `robertheaton.com/about` from my server: